taieftech/Onelink/README.md

 | **Beginner Friendly** | ✅ Color UI + Instructions | ❌ Command-line Only |
 | **Cross-Platform** | ✅ Phone & PC | ❌ PC Only |

-### 😎 Just git clone and complete your setup in 30 seconds!
+### 😎 Just clone python and complete your setup in 30 seconds!

 ## 📱 Platforms Supported